 2020 registration forms will be provided once details are confirmed

 CPS Honor Choir Singers Registration & EMF Form

-CPS Honor Choir program flier
+CPS Honor Choir program flier for parents

 For more information please contact Rachel Breeden, Community Engagement & Marketing Manager at firstname.lastname@example.org, or by phone at 513-556-0338.